MrThearMan/django-settings-holder/docs/setup.md

 # Name of setting that the SettingsHolder will hold
+# Note that the name must be in ALL CAPS!
 SETTING_NAME: str = "..."

 # User defined settings from the project settings file